 Important information about leveraged, inverse, and commodity exchange-traded products

 On January 22, 2019, Vanguard stopped accepting purchases in leveraged or inverse mutual funds, ETFs (exchange-traded funds), or ETNs (exchange-traded notes).
 If you already own these investments, you can continue to hold them or choose to sell them.
-You'll simply pay the same commission you would to trade individual stocks.
+You'll pay the same commission as you would to sell transaction-fee mutual funds.
 You can also transfer them in kind from or to other institutions.

 Leveraged and inverse ETFs and ETNs